 She has 18 years of experience in traditional tourism in the city of Cusco and now, working in conservation tourism leading our Operations area.

 Wildlife photographer and filmmaker from the UK.
-Coming up to 8 years of experience, and 2 in the tropical humid rainforest within Peru.
+Coming up to 8 years of experience, with 3 in the tropical humid rainforest within Peru.
 He specialises mainly in birds and mammals, and his favourite project is leading expeditions to see the Harpy Eagle!
 Contributed to a reptile guide, and numerous eco-notes.
 Has experience in camera trapping, and his self built DSLR camera trap.
 In 2020, his photo and video project of nesting Blue & Yellow Macaws was shown in a TV Perú livestream to over 7.1 million people.
 His portfolio can be found on www.danielashphotography.co.uk

 Has a professional degree in tourism, and technical studies in tourist guiding, with experience in the public and private sector.
 Her sensitivity, love of the environment, and concern for sustainability led her to work as an ecotourism guide in the Tambopata Reserve and Manu National Park.
 She is currently Sales Executive at Crees Manu, promoting the Manu Biosphere Reserve’s protection and sustainable development, as well as raising awareness among all of our visitors.